-He is also part of the Architecture, Energy and Environment Research Group.
+He is also part of the Buildings, Energy and Environment Research Group.

 Dr Calautit has designed, built and tested innovative passive cooling technologies taking his work from desktop design through laboratory scale testing and on to full-scale installation.
 Dr Calautit has expertise in design and simulation modelling of new and existing buildings both in public and private sector.
 Dr Calautit has developed passive cooling technologies for the Middle East market and continues to develop thermal comfort strategies for large infrastructure providers in the region.

 Other research interest lies in thermal comfort, indoor air quality (IAQ), natural ventilation, renewable energy technologies, building engineering, urban physics, wind engineering, design optimisation, Computational Fluid Dynamics (CFD), Building Energy Simulation and wind tunnel testing.